The 7 Worst Things To Put Down Your Disposal

 6. Coffee Grounds

 While many may tell you that coffee grounds are a great way to neutralize odors, they can wreak havoc on your disposal and your plumbing.
 If coffee grounds form into a dense, packed paste when you take them out of your coffee filter, imagine what they can do to your drain!
-Avoid severe clogs and damage to your plumbing and keep coffee grounds out of your disposal.
+Avoid severe clogs and damage to your plumbing, and keep coffee grounds out of your disposal.
 As a safer deodorizer, you can make vinegar and citrus ice cubes to use for your disposal.
 In addition to freshening your disposal, these vinegar and citrus cubes will sharpen the blades.
-Here is the quick and easy recipe for these refreshing cubes:

 7. Cleaning Chemicals